-We spoke to Serena Hannah, a first time buyer in her 30s who is moved into her first home this year, about getting onto the property ladder.
+We spoke to Serena Hannah, a first time buyer in her 30s, about how it feels to get onto the property ladder.

 Serena is studying for a doctorate, which could potentially have spooked some mortgage providers used to just processing a normal salary.

 Lancaster, vibrant with a mix of culture, students, and history, was where she chose to buy her first home, after studying there previously.

 What’s Lancaster like for first time buyers?

 "It’s quite a nice sort of friendly little city I think.
 All the shops that you’d expect to see in the city are there but at the same everyone seems quite friendly.